heythisisgordon/SyntheticErrandsScheduler-v3/docs/readme.md

 ## Visualization

 The program generates two visualization files when run in CLI mode:
-- `initial_schedule.png`: Visualization of the initial schedule
+- `initial_greedy_schedule.png`: Visualization of the initial greedy schedule
 - `optimized_schedule.png`: Visualization of the optimized schedule

 These files show the city layout, customer and contractor locations, and the routes for each day.